 Gonzaga News Service

-SPOKANE, Wash. — The Gonzaga Exceptional Bulldogs Hockey program, launched by school psychology Professor Mark Derby in 2008, will expand and help more youth overcome learning and communications difficulties thanks to donations from The Isaac Foundation — allowing it to become part of the Spokane Youth Hockey Association.
+SPOKANE, Wash. — The Gonzaga Exceptional Bulldogs Hockey program, launched by school psychology Professor Mark Derby in 2008, has expanded and helped more youth overcome learning and communications difficulties thanks to donations from The Isaac Foundation — allowing it to become part of the Spokane Youth Hockey Association.